meakbiyik/soccerbars/README.md

 -->
 <!-- badges: end -->

-Multivariate sparklines making use of Gestalt theory (gestaltlines) for sequences of sports results.
+Word-sized tallies of association football results using multivariate sparklines based on Gestalt theory (gestaltlines).

-This repository contains a Python package, an R package, and a cmd tool based on Python.
+This repository contains a Python package, an R package, and a command line tool based on Python.

 Soccerbars is created by Prof. Dr. Ulrik Brandes of ETH Zürich and this repository is a port of his [LaTeX package](https://github.com/ubrandes-ethz/soccerbars).
 An introduction to the theory behind this work can be found [here](https://sn.ethz.ch/research/soccerbars.html).